JohnCremona/CMFs/PostgresSchema.md

 is_self_twist | smallint | whether this form is a self twist.
 1=yes, -1=no, 0=unknown
-self_twist_disc | integer | discriminant of the kronecker character giving the (primary) self twist (CM or RM discriminant) self_twist_discs | jsonb | list of discriminants giving self twists (either 0,1,or 3 quadratic discriminants, the latter only for weight one forms with D2 projective image self_twist_proved | boolean | whether the self twist has been proved unconditionally has_inner_twist | smallint | whether there is an inner twist.
+self_twist_disc | integer | discriminant of the kronecker character giving the (primary) self twist (CM or RM discriminant) self_twist_discs | jsonb | list of discriminants giving self twists (either 0,1,or 3 quadratic discriminants, the latter only for weight one forms with D2 projective image self_twist_proved | boolean | whether the self twists have been proved unconditionally has_inner_twist | smallint | whether there is an inner twist.
 1=yes, -1=no, 0=unknown is_twist_minimal | boolean |
 inner_twist | jsonb | List of integers giving the char_orbit values for the nontrivial Dirichlet characters that give inner twists